Robert Strayer

 Share Profile

-Rob Strayer serves as the Executive Vice President of Policy at the Information Technology Industry Council (ITI).
-He leads ITI’s efforts to shape technology policy around the globe to enable innovation, competition, and economic growth, while supporting governments efforts to achieve their public policy objectives.
-With a team of experienced professionals at ITI, he is responsible for developing and executing policy strategies in every region of the world and on a wide range of digital technology issues, including privacy and data protection, cybersecurity, trade and market access, standards, artificial intelligence, and taxation.
+Rob Strayer serves as President of The Critical Minerals Forum facilitating the development of cost transparency and projections for price, supply, and demand.
+From 2020-2024 Rob served as the Executive Vice President of Policy at the Information Technology Industry Council (ITI).
+He lead ITI’s efforts to shape technology policy around the globe to enable innovation, competition, and economic growth, while supporting governments efforts to achieve their public policy objectives.

 Prior to joining ITI, Strayer served as the Deputy Assistant Secretary of State for Cyber and International Communications and Information Policy at the U.S. State Department.
 In that role, he led dozens of bilateral and multilateral dialogues with foreign governments on digital economy regulatory and cybersecurity issues.
 He was named as an ambassador by the President to lead the 90-plus person U.S. delegation to the International Telecommunication Union (ITU) Plenipotentiary Conference in Dubai, United Arab Emirates in 2018.